tetrix1993/anime-web-scraper/README.md

 ## Running the Program
 1. Using the Command Prompt (Terminal for MacOS), change to the directory to where the file `program.py` is located.
 2. Run the following command: `python program.py`
-3. Select the filtering method to search for anime to be selected by entering the number.
+3. Select the filtering method (1, 2, or 3) to search for anime to be selected by entering the number.
 Enter '0' to exit.\
 ![example4.png](/images/example4.png)
     1. Filter by Keyword
         1. Enter the keyword to find matching anime.
 To list all anime available, just press 'Enter' without specifying any keyword.